 The Ultimate At-Home Ski Exercises

-But although you may be far from the mountains, there’s no better moment to take action and recalibrate your skiing fitness.
-Try these interesting body movements and you’ll be in an even better position to improve your skiing when you can visit the snowy peaks again.
+Although you may be far from the mountains, there’s no better moment to take action and recalibrate your skiing fitness.
+Try these interesting body movements and you’ll be in an even better position to improve your skiing when you next make it out to the mountains.

 The video that pairs with this post is a follow-along style workout that will stimulate all of the joints in your body, recalibrate and reset the ranges of motion you are using and help prepare you for skiing.